Kkasuga904/Gate/README.md

 # Gate
+Gate prevents AI agents from executing high-risk actions without explicit human approval and audit logs.

+AI can propose actions.
+Humans (or policies) decide.
+Gate is the only component that executes.
 > **Vision & Standard:** Gate is part of a larger architecture for enterprise AI agent governance.
 > Read our [VISION.md](./VISION.md) for the core principles of the Gate execution model.